GREATDANELADY.COM

 -

-pH balance - the effect when the pH balance is off - yeast-fungus-pathogens
+pH balance - when the pH balance is off - yeast-fungus-pathogens grow

 - dietary influences - on pH balance of animals' electrical system